 Your doctor will monitor how the pain medicines are working and may change the type of medicine or the dose.
 If you’re still in pain or get pain in between taking medicines, it’s important to tell your doctor or nurse.

-Your doctor may also prescribe medicines for you to take if your pain gets worse.
+Your doctor may also prescribe medicines for you to take if your pain gets worse or you get new symptoms like feeling sick.
 This means these medicines are available if you need them quickly or during the night.
 You might hear this called “anticipatory drugs”, “anticipatory prescribing” or “just in case medicines”.

 Sleeping and feeling drowsy